 - Seasonal affective disorder (SAD).
 This is triggered due to a lack of sunlight exposure, especially in colder climates, during winter months.

-When someone reaches out for help due to persistent depression they are usually first seen by a medical physician.
+When someone reaches out for help due to persistent depression they are usually first seen by a medical physician or mental health professional.
 The doctor can rule out a possible medical condition that could be causing the mood disorder.
 If there is no evidence of a physical cause, the individual is referred to a psychiatrist who will likely prescribe antidepressant medication therapy and psychotherapy (individual counseling sessions).

 In a large number of people this traditional treatment protocol is ineffective.
 If the condition continues to deteriorate, the depression can become very serious.
 With the significant increase in suicide rates in recent years, it is important to take more aggressive action for worsening depression.
 A residential or inpatient depression treatment program can provide a much more targeted and comprehensive treatment approach for individuals with severe depression.

 Many ask when should I be hospitalized for depression and mental illness?
 When depression treatment has already been tried without success, there are focused inpatient depression treatment centers that may be a better option.
 An inpatient depression program includes the follow treatment elements: